xlnl/project-one-tetris/README.md

 ### Challenges

 A big chunk of my time was spent figuring out how to understand and work through the movements of the pieces (collision detection and freezing the pieces).
 Understanding the logic of this particular game and applying it through functions was a steep learning curve as well.

+Collision detection was a big mystery to me—and I'm still learning the ins and outs of it—but I'm happy with my progress so far with applying what I've learned to make the game work!

 ## App Demo
 ### Click [here!](https://xlnl.github.io/project-one-tetris/)